The Dressmaker

 3. Align lightness vs chroma sign to match the Dress (correlation with v*).

-4. Ignore v* amplitude (quirk of original algorithm) and use only centred u* to drive position along the published Dress axis.
+4. Ignore v* amplitude and use only centred u* to drive position along the published Dress axis.

 5. Impose Dress per-channel mean & standard deviation (L*, u*, v*).